MSALab-PKU/LoomVideo/README.md

 # 🔥 News

+- [2026-06-06] We release the post-pretrained [model weights](https://huggingface.co/MSALab/LoomVideo) of LoomVideo!
 - [2026-06-05] We release LoomVideo [paper](https://arxiv.org/abs/2606.06042) on Arxiv!
 - [2026-06-02] We release the [codebase](https://github.com/MSALab-PKU/LoomVideo) and [model weights](https://huggingface.co/MSALab/LoomVideo) of LoomVideo!
 - [2026-06-02] We release the [project page](https://msalab-pku.github.io/projects/LoomVideo/index.html) of LoomVideo!